ScilentAssasin/voice-based-desktop-assistant/README.md

 # voice-based-desktop-assistant
-A simple voice based assistant
+A simple voice based assistant (Red Queen)

 This project is made with python-3.x and is tested on ubuntu 20.04